w3c/wai-arrm/content/decision-tree.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "ARRM Decision Tree for Accessibility Roles and Responsibilities Model"
+title: "ARRM Decision Tree for Accessibility Roles and Responsibilities Mapping"
-title_html: "ARRM Decision Tree <br><span style='font-size:75%'>for Accessibility Roles and Responsibilities Model</span>"
+title_html: "ARRM Decision Tree <br><span style='font-size:75%'>for Accessibility Roles and Responsibilities Mapping</span>"
 nav_title: "Decision Tree"
 doc-note-type: draft